 Explore the historic cities of England by train in just one week as you visit castles, cathedrals and colleges on this rail itinerary from London to Salisbury, Bath, Oxford, Stratford-upon-Avon and York.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-From the Vikings to the Victorians, the Romans to the Reformation, travel across the country and back through time on this journey through Historic England by train.
-You’ll follow in the footsteps of statesmen, writers and royalty as you travel from London through Salisbury, Bath Spa, Oxford and Stratford-upon-Avon to York, visiting some of the country’s most impressive castles, cathedrals and colleges along the way.
-This one-week itinerary will show you which trains to take, how much they cost, how to book and what to see and do.
+From the Vikings to the Victorians, the Romans to the Reformation, travel across the country and back through time on this journey through England by train.
+You’ll follow in the footsteps of statesmen, writers and royalty as you travel from London to Salisbury, Bath Spa, Oxford and Stratford-upon-Avon and York, all without needing a car.

 One-week Historic England by train itinerary